 YouTube TV recently raised its subscription rates.
-The base subscription now costs $50/month.
+The base subscription is still competitively priced, though.
 It comes with around 70 channels.

 To learn more about YouTube TV’s pricing options, click here.

 The base subscription comes with all the ESPN channels that air college football games, plus ABC and SEC Network.
-However, you can’t get ACC Network, Big 10 Network, PAC 12 Network or any of the regional Fox College Sports Channels through YouTube TV.
+ACC Network and Big 10 Network are new additions to the lineup.

 To learn more about YouTube TV’s channel list, click here.